-According the agreement announced earlier today between plaintiff lawyer leadership and Bayer Healthcare (OTC: BAYR) and Janssen Pharmaceuticals Inc., a subsidiary of Johnson & Johnson (NYSE: JNJ) the settlement is a private agreement intended to resolve the entire litigation including cases in federal and state courts.
+According to the agreement announced earlier today between plaintiff lawyer leadership and Bayer Healthcare (OTC: BAYR) and Janssen Pharmaceuticals Inc., a subsidiary of Johnson & Johnson (NYSE: JNJ), the settlement is a private agreement intended to resolve the entire litigation including cases in federal and state courts.

 “This is a fair and just resolution for thousands of consumers who have substantial claims,” says Andy Birchfield of the Beasley Allen law firm and co-lead counsel of the Plaintiffs’ Steering Committee for the federal multidistrict litigation.
 “This was a massive and complex matter and we appreciate the guiding role played by federal judge Eldon E. Fallon who oversaw the federal litigation.”

 According to the agreement, a claims administrator and special master will be appointed to manage the claims process and any appeals and will be responsible for determining how funds will be allocated to those who are entitled to payment.

 “We’re pleased that these drug companies have agreed to allow all these Xarelto patients to move their claims forward after years of seeking justice,” says Brian Barr of the Levin Papantonio law firm and co-lead counsel of the Plaintiffs’ Steering Committee for multidistrict litigation.
 “It may have taken more than four years and six separate trials but litigation like this is an important way for consumers to have a voice in matters of drug safety.”